 Studio art can become a kind of chronic, low level pain, where the mind is continuously chafing against something it can not have.
 Academic thinking – the running equations, the scintillating conversations – aim to be as free of that pain as possible.“

-Instead of striving as far away from this moment of academic frustration, it is as if those of us looking for painting and beyond were willfully placed ourselves in revisiting this moment of a mind racing while being stuck in ice and over again when we work as artistic researchers.
-We are looking for this material resistance of a painterly artistic practice that Elkins calls "pain".
+Instead of striving as far away from this moment of academic frustration, it is as if we artists who looking for painting AND BEYONDwere willfully placed ourselves in revisiting this moment of a mind racing while being stuck in ice and over again when we work as artistic researchers.
+We search for this material resistance of a painterly artistic practice that Elkins calls "pain".
 We need it and want it.

-Painting locates the person doing the mark making in the here and now and then transmits that physical embodied here and now in the form of a mark into the future, it becomes an actively created trace of a person engaging in a conversation on painting that is at least 30 000 years old – whether anybody ever will look at and mentally follow that mark making in the future or not.
+Painting locates the person doing the mark making in the here and now and then transmits that physical embodied here and now in the form of a mark into the future, it becomes an actively created trace of a person engaging in a conversation on painting that is at least 30 000 years old.

 Above, walking paths, some of which have become roads, on the island of Crete.
 Below, walkway on the former border between East and West in Berlin at Alexanderufer, from the Frauenklinik to Futurium We inscribed ourselves into memory and space in Walking from Weimar to Berlin, walking 267 km in 6 days in 2015.